 7-Segment Display Connection (Common Anode & Common Cathode)

-Here, in this article, we are going to see the 7-Segment Display Connection.
+Hi, in this article, we are going to see the 7-Segment Display Connection.
 We will learn the connection procedure for both Common Anode and Common Cathode 7-Segment Display.
 The seven segments in a typical 7-segment display are labeled from 'a' to 'g'.
 By controlling which segments are lit up, you can create the appearance of different numbers.
 For example, to display the number "1", you would light up only segments 'b' and 'c'.
 To display "8", you would light up all segments except 'e' and 'g'.

 Connecting a 7-segment display involves wiring its pins correctly to a microcontroller or other electronic devices or control circuits.
-Here are the general steps for connecting a common cathode 7-segment display you can follow.
+Here are the general steps for connecting a common cathode 7-segment display that you can follow.

 Identify Pins